The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Experiment

 \subsubsection{\textbf{Backbone Analysis}}

-To further verify the model-agnostic nature of our framework, we evaluate \name~under two widely adopted sequential recommendation backbones, \ie GRU4Rec and BERT4Rec.
-We also compare it with two competitive hybrid baselines, PCR-CA and LLM-ESR, under the same backbone for fair comparison.
+To further verify the model-agnostic nature of our framework, we evaluate \name~under two widely adopted SRS backbones, \ie GRU4Rec and BERT4Rec, against two competitive hybrid baselines, \ie PCR-CA and LLM-ESR.
+Please refer to \textbf{Appendix}~\ref{sec:backbone_general} for details.

-The results shown in Table~\ref{tab:model} demonstrate that, across both RNN-based and Transformer-based architectures, \name~consistently surpasses all baselines.
-This confirms that our framework is not restricted to a specific encoder design and can function as a universal, plug-and-play enhancement module for various SRS.